Diverse Options to Meet Your Charitable Intent

 Unrestricted funds are not specifically designated for use by a particular agency, cause or area of interest.
 Our Board of Directors oversees the use of these funds, setting priorities for their use and determining how grants will be distributed to support the charitable needs of our community.
 Unrestricted funds give us the ability to respond to pressing and often changing needs in the community.

-For more information about how to start your fund and have all your questions answered, please call or e-mail Kaylah Smith, Program Associate & Assistant Director of Development, at 860.229.6018, x305.
+For more information about how to start your fund and have all your questions answered, please call or e-mail Kaylah Milligan, Program Associate & Assistant Director of Development, at 860.229.6018, x305.
+Please contact us at 860.229.6018 or firstname.lastname@example.org to receive a copy of our Funds Booklet.